SharokhAtaie/extractify/README.md

 # Extractify

-Extractify is a powerful tool for extracting endpoints, URLs, API routes, and secrets from various sources.
+Extractify is a powerful tool for extracting endpoints, URLs and secrets from various sources.
 It can process URLs, files, or directories, making it perfect for security researchers, penetration testers, and developers.

 ## Features